q Oracle DATAPUMP utility – Expdp | Impdp

 Password: oracle

-directory=datapump dumpfile=hr.dmp logfile=hr_imp.log remap_schema=hr:xy
+[oracle@dbserver]$ impdp \"hr/hr@maxpdb\" directory=datapump dumpfile=hr.dmp logfile=hr_imp.log remap_schema=hr:xy

-q To taka schema level export using CONTENT
+q To taka schema level export using CONTENT METADATA

-dumpfile=hr_content.dmp logfile=hr_content.log schemas=hr content=METADATA_ONLY
+[oracle@dbserver]$ expdp directory=datapump dumpfile=hr_content.dmp logfile=hr_content.log schemas=hr content=METADATA_ONLY

-q To Import a Schema using Content
+q To Import a Schema using CONTENT METADATA

 [oracle@dbserver]$ impdp directory=datapump

-dumpfile=hr_content.dmp logfile=hr_content_imp.log schemas=hr
+dumpfile=hr_content.dmp logfile=hr_content_imp.log

-dumpfile=hr_content.dmp logfile=hr_content.log schemas=hr content=DATA_ONLY
+[oracle@dbserver]$ expdp directory=datapump dumpfile=hr_content.dmp logfile=hr_content.log schemas=hr content=DATA_ONLY

-q To Import a Schema using Query
+q To Import a Schema using CONTENT DATA

 [oracle@dbserver]$ impdp directory=datapump

-dumpfile=hr_content.dmp logfile=hr_content_imp.log schemas=hr content=DATA_ONLY
+dumpfile=hr_content.dmp logfile=hr_content_imp.log

 q TABLE_EXISTS_ACTION=[SKIP|APPEND|TRUNCATE|REPLACE]